emanderson811/day-edition/_texts/003day-land.md

 >One hundred fifty-five distinct species of trees are growing on the Iowa State campus, according to Asst.
 Prof. R.R.
 Rothacker of the Landscape Architecture Department.
 >
 >These include 32 species of coniferous or cone-bearing trees and 123 species of deciduous or leaf-dropping trees.
-Some of the less familiaL species are the shadblow, Chinese tree-of-heaven, Russian olive, magnolia and tulip tree.
+Some of the less familiar species are the shadblow, Chinese tree-of-heaven, Russian olive, magnolia and tulip tree.
 >
 >Of the well-known species, there are 10 varieties of willow, 11 of oak, 10 of maple and 6 of birch.
 >
->....Each year the department reconnnends setting out certain trees and supervises their planting by the Department of Build­ings and Grounds.
+>...Each year the department recommends setting out certain trees and supervises their planting by the Department of Build­ings and Grounds.
 Last year 150 trees were set out.

-In April of that year American lindens were planted north of the Land­scape Architecture building to replace the European lindens which had died the year before, The new trees were furnished, without charge, by the Henry Kohnakie Nurseries of Painesville, Ohio.
+In April of that year American lindens were planted north of the Land­scape Architecture building to replace the European lindens which had died the year before.
+The new trees were furnished, without charge, by the Henry Kohnakie Nurseries of Painesville, Ohio.

 During the winter of 1933-34 a project under the Civil Works Adminis­tration included the transplanting of many trees.

-The Iowa State Student on October 30, 1934, carried an excellent ac­count of some of the earlier plantings and is worth including here:
+The <u>Iowa State Student</u> on October 30, 1934, carried an excellent ac­count of some of the earlier plantings and is worth including here:

 >Many of the old trees which are now campus landmarks were planted while the present site of Dean C. F. Curtiss' home was the loca­tion of the old stagecoach tavern.
 In front of Memorial Union is a tree grafted from the original Washington Elm and brought here by Prof. T. J. Maney.
-A row of soft maple stumps, 2 and 3 feet in diameter were left about the flag pole on central campus and were cut down later when the inner circle of hard maples ~ad be­come large enough.
+A row of soft maple stumps, 2 and 3 feet in diameter were left about the flag pole on central campus and were cut down later when the inner circle of hard maples had be­come large enough.
 >
 >The former boundary of the college farm land is marked by a line of honey locusts which runs past the women's dormitories.
 Another row of trees just south of the walk from the Landscape Architecture Building to the cinder path, marks part of the orig­inal fence rows of the farm.
 >